audreythellman/hbwater_chla/rfu-calculation-vignette.md

 recommend opening the `*.Rproj` file because it will automatically create the correct **working directory**

-Once you have the Rscript open in the hbef_chla project, we can add our
+Once you have the Rscript open in the hbef_chla project, we can load or download our packages:
-packages:

 ``` r
 # add packages